 The safety of our campus communities – including students, faculty, staff, patients, guests, and neighbors – remains a top priority for Johns Hopkins.
 We see this as a critical opportunity to build a model university police department that responds to the specific needs of our community, reflects contemporary best practices in community policing, and upholds in every way the core values of our institution – including a deep respect for freedom of expression, a meaningful connection to our neighbors, an unwavering commitment to equity and inclusion, and a promise of transparency and accountability.

 In recent years, the university has significantly increased its investment in traditional security measures, including increases in personnel, lighting, cameras, and collaboration with community groups to reduce the risk of crime.
 At the same time, however, we have experienced a notable uptick in the severity and frequency of crime around our campuses, particularly since 2015.
-In our Homewood patrol area, the number of serious crimes nearly doubled from 2015 to 2016, from 32 to 60 incidents, followed by 54 incidents in 2017.
-Around our East Baltimore campus, such crimes increased 40 percent from 2015 to 2016, from 55 to 77 incidents, and remained high at 69 incidents in 2017.
+Our Homewood campus crime trends show an increase of 75 percent over two years, from 2015 to 2017, as the number of incidents grew from 41 to 72.
+Similarly, our East Baltimore campus crime trends show an increase of 25 percent in just one year, as crime incidents went from 100 in 2015 to 125 in 2016.

 Our review of what we learned and heard led us to support the idea of establishing a police department as a critical component of a multilayered security and safety program, and to move expeditiously to address the serious security issues we face.